-One container will be provided to each newly constructed, eligible dwelling unit.
-All existing dwelling units eligible for City collection have received a first container at no cost.
+One container will be provided for no charge to each newly constructed, eligible dwelling unit.
+All existing dwelling units eligible for City collection have already received a first container at no cost.
 Upon moving to an existing residence, the container originally delivered must remain at that address.
 If a container is not present, residents should contact the previous owner through the realtor to retrieve the container.
-If the container cannot be retrieved, Residents will be responsible for obtaining a replacement container from the City ($70) or from another source.
+If the container cannot be retrieved, residents are responsible for obtaining a replacement container from the City or from another source.

-It is the responsibility of the resident to ensure that the container is properly recycled or returned to the Environmental Services Operations Station at 8353 Miramar Place, where it will be properly recycled.
+It is the responsibility of the resident to ensure that the City of San Diego issued containers be properly recycled or returned to the City's Environmental Services Operations Center at 8353 Miramar Place, where they will be properly recycled.